OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- make the frame animation an Evolution FrameSpec

 - fix : when losing at 1st level, animations are not triggered

 - animate frame color while transitionning (red -> white -> red)